Teardown

 The back side of the PCB board

-This is the GTX 1050 TI chip, code-named is GP107-400-A1, it seems GTX 1050 TI with a new GP107 core.
+This is the GTX 1050 TI chip, code-named GP107-400-A1.
+It seems the GTX 1050 TI with a new GP107 core.
 You can see the GPU substrate is also surrounded by a reinforced frame.

 There are four memory chips around the GPU.

-The following look at the power supply part, the GTX 1050 TI with a 3 +1 phase power supply design, the core power supply for the 3-phase.
+The following looks at the power supply part: the GTX 1050 TI with a 3 +1 phase power supply design and the core power supply for the 3-phase.